 Jupiter Beach Resort and Spa is the only oceanfront hotel in Jupiter.
 Needless to say, this makes it the BEST option for families.
 Besides beautiful beaches, the resort has plenty of great things to do.
 There’s a fun pool where fountains spray water and a sublime waterfall hot tub overlooking the ocean.

-Finally, no Jupiter visit is complete without dining on one of the waterways.
+No Jupiter visit is complete without dining on one of the waterways.
 The Jupiter Inlet is a hub for waterfront dining.
 Several restaurants line the waterway with views of the lighthouse.
-While there are plenty of options, we went with the newest addition to Jupiter’s dining scene, 1000 North.
+While there are plenty of options, we went with 1000 North.
 Especially relevant for sports-loving kids, it’s partially owned by basketball legend Michael Jordan, who owns a home in Jupiter.

 A modern steak and fish restaurant with views of the marina and lighthouse, it’s a great place for a date night or Sunday brunch with the whole family.
-The chef gives a Florida twist to classics like lobster tail and crabcake benedicts, and shrimp & grits.
+The chef gives a Florida twist to classics like lobster tail and crab cake Benedict, and shrimp & grits.
 Since kids might not be as adventurous, they can enjoy the standard eggs and bacon or yogurt and fruit.
 For a real Florida experience, dine on the outdoor patio.